 A great Romanesque temple

-It dates from the second half of the 12th century and the beginning of the 13th, and was built on the site of a primitive temple from Swabian times.
-This building contains a mixture of diverse styles (Romanesque, Gothic, Renaissance, Baroque, Neoclassical), although the structure is transition Romanesque, with Cistercian and Compostela influences.
-It has a Latin cross ground plan and sanctuary with three apses, of which only one remains.
-It has been a basilica since 1987.
+Dating back to the second half of the 12th century and to the early 13th century, it was built on top of a primitive temple from the Swabian period.
+Various styles come together in this building (Romanesque, Gothic, Renaissance, Baroque, Neoclassical), although its structure is Romanesque, taking the form of a cross with Cistercian and Compostelan influences.
+It was built to a Latin Cross plan and originally had three apses, although only one survives.
+Since 1887 it has been a basilica.